zigaio/eslint-config-obey-ziga/README.md

 This package provides heavily **opinionated** rules, in a shared config.

 > The idea for the package name branched out from an internal joke at my office.
-I hold strong opinions about writing code and my teammates were indifferent.
+I hold strong opinions about writing code, and my teammates were indifferent.
 > So it became a running joke to just "obey what Ziga says."

 It is expected, when using this library to extend your ESLint, you turn on all rules by default (`eslint:all`).